Transformers: Robots in Disguise (2015 TV series): United States

 The series was originally planned to premiere on what was known as the Hub Network (a joint venture between Hasbro and Discovery Communications).
 However, on October 7, 2014, just days before the channel's re-branding as Discovery Family that took place on October 13, it was announced that the series would premiere on Cartoon Network instead.
 Hasbro Studios president Stephen Davis felt that Cartoon Network was a more appropriate home for a Transformers series due to its male-oriented demographics, having felt that Hub Network had been skewed towards girls.
-Previous animated Transformers series had also aired on Cartoon Network prior to the launch of the joint venture and Hasbro Studios.
+Previous animated Transformers series had also aired on Cartoon Network before the launch of the joint venture and Hasbro Studios.

 The series debuted with a special prime time premiere of the two-part pilot on March 14, 2015, followed by the regular time slot debut, starting with an encore of "Pilot" Pt.
 1, on March 21.

 Season 2 ran from February 20 to May 14, 2016.
 The six-part miniseries premiered on October 22 and concluded on December 3.

 Season 3 ran from April 29 to November 11, 2017.
 It was the third and final season.

+Japan

+In Japan, the series premiered in Japan on Animax, where it was known as Transformers Adventure for its first two seasons, and Transformers Adventure: Prime of Micron for the special miniseries between seasons 2 and 3.
+Season 1 took a break after episode 13 on June 14 and picked up again on September 20 with episode 14.

+The songs "Save the Future!!" and "Try (Transformers: Adventure)" replace the original opening and closing themes, respectively.